How to Set up a Jira GitHub Integration: The Step-by-Step 2024 Guide

 On the first screen after clicking “Initiate Connection”, you need to let Exalate know where your other instance is.
 Since we’re in Jira, enter your GitHub instance URL in the field provided.
 If you were in GitHub, you’d enter your Jira address instead.

-After Exalate finds your GitHub instance, it asks you to choose the configuration type.
+After Exalate finds your GitHub instance, you will be asked to choose the configuration type.
 It supports 2 modes: the Basic Mode and the Script Mode.

 You can learn more about the Free Plan supporting the Basic connection here.